 Vishnu Sridharan at the New America Foundation has a nice blog post on our approach and where it fits in to the big picture.

 Paul recorded a discussion on cash transfers for the BBC with Duncan Green of Oxfam and Mike Jennings of the School of Oriental and African Studies.
-The (heavily edited) recording is available, and Duncan’s follow-up blog post includes some interesting ideas.
+The (heavily edited) recording is available, and Duncan’s follow-up blog post (archive link) includes some interesting ideas.